Towhid0845/interview-questions/React.md

 9. **Performance**: React's efficient rendering and update mechanisms contribute to better performance, especially in applications with complex UIs.

 10. **Adoption by Major Companies**: Many large companies, including Facebook (which developed React), Instagram, and Airbnb, use React, which boosts its credibility and encourages other developers to adopt it.

+## What are the features of React JS ?
+1. **JSX:** It serves as a syntax extension to JavaScript, facilitating the combination of HTML structures with JavaScript code within React files.
+2. **Components:** A block of code that is dedicated to a smaller UI portion.
+Otherwords, we can divide a UI into multiple coding block so the we cand reuse it.
+3. **Virtual DOM:** React employs a Virtual DOM, which is a lightweight representation of the actual DOM stored in memory.
+This approach allows React to selectively update only the relevant parts of the real DOM when the state of an object changes.
+4. **Data Binding:** React adopts a one-way data-binding approach, ensuring a modular and efficient structure.
+Unidirectional data flew signifies that in a React app, child components are often nested within parent components.
+5. **High Performance:** React's high performance is driven by its ability to update only the components that undergo changes, rather than refreshing the entire set.
+This results in significantly faster web applications.

+## How to Components in React JS ?

 ## Describe the lifecycle of React component and how you would use it to fetch data ?